heykayla/my-writing/tutorials/tutorial-creating-and-customizing-your-dev-account.md

 ## Summary
 In this tutorial, you learned how to:
 - Create a DEV account with GitHub.
-- Customizing your DEV account.
+- Customize your DEV account.

 With your DEV account, you are a part of the DEV community and can create posts, share ideas, and collaborate with other developers.